evilcyber.com

 And Dr. Havas is still not finished.

-In the scientific community, a lot of emphasis is placed on publishing your work in peer-reviewed scientific journals, where other professionals in your field will evaluate the soundness of your work before they give their ok for publication.
+The scientific community places a lot of emphasis on publishing your work in peer-reviewed scientific journals, where other professionals in your field evaluate its soundness before they give their ok for publication.

-Getting your paper into one of them, especially those very respected, therefore isn’t an easy task and requires you to put quite a bit of quality into your research before you submit it – if a journal published a paper that later turns out to be false, it would lose a lot of its credibility and its entire review process would be put into question.
+Getting your paper into one of them, especially those very respected, therefore isn’t an easy task and requires you to put quite a bit of quality into your research before submitting.
+If a journal published a paper that later turns out to be false, it would lose a lot of its credibility and its entire review process would be questioned.

-But a lot of this whole procedure and the journals whose opinions are really trustworthy are only familiar to those involved in scientific research – nothing keeps you from funding your own scientific journal, that specifically exists to accept papers that would never make it through the quality control of the real ones.
+But this whole procedure and the journals whose opinions are really trustworthy are only familiar to those involved in scientific research – nothing keeps you from funding your own scientific journal.
+One that specifically exists to accept papers that would never make it through the quality control of the real ones.

 Man in lab coat

 All this hard work on creating respectability of course was done for a purpose.
 Especially in Canada, where Dr. Havas resides, she uses it to put pressure on decision-makers and create anxiety.
-Canada’s Green Party cites her work in a fight against “wifi pollution”.
-She writes open letters to parents and has them fear for their children’s health.
+Canada’s Green Party cites her work in a fight against “wifi pollution” and her open letters to parents have them fear for their children’s health.
 It even goes as far as influencing public policy concerning cell phones.

 Dr. Havas hands out a belief disguised as science and – ironically – it is modern technology like the Internet that makes it possible for her to reach much further than she could have in previous decades.
 If people like her take advantage of platforms like websites and online video, the scientific community better catch up, or it may have public perception of science dictated by “researchers” of similar ilk.